Education & Research > Legislation > National Legislation

 The Gender Equality Act

 The Act relating to Gender Equality (the Gender Equality Act) was adopted by the parliament in 1978.
 The Act shall promote gender equality and aims in particular at improving the position of women.
 Women and men shall be given equal opportunities in education, employment and cultural and professional advancement.
 The law is based on the principle of non-discrimination, which is the cornerstone and basis for promoting gender equality.
+The Act was revised in 2013, but has not been translated to English.

 Gender Equality in Education